 To account for those regular fluctuations in credit scores, lenders usually judge applicants’ credit scores using a credit score chart broken into ranges, from “very poor” credit scores, those below 500, to “excellent” credit scores between 720 and 850.

-For example, since an 800 credit score and a 750 credit score are both “excellent” on any credit score scale, if your score is anywhere in that range you’ll probably have the easiest time being approved for credit and be offered the lowest rates on any new credit cards or loans.
-A person with a merely “good” 700 credit score may pay slightly higher rates or be approved for lower credit limits on new accounts.
+For example, since an 800 credit score and a 750 credit score are both “excellent” on any typical credit score scale, if your score is anywhere in that range you may have an easier time being approved for credit and may also be offered the lower rates on any new credit cards or loans.
+A person with a “good” 700 credit score may pay slightly higher rates or be approved for lower credit limits on new accounts.
 That said your credit score by itself does not guarantee or imply approval for any credit card offer, or that you will be approved for the terms you applied for.
 Note that lenders, credit card issuers and other financial institutions use a variety of different types of credit scores as well as other criteria to make credit and lending decisions.

 Question: What’s the highest credit score you can have?

-Answer: Since the credit score range is 300 to 850, the highest credit score possible is 850, although any score of 720 or higher is considered “excellent” and will usually afford you a lender’s most favorable credit terms.
+Answer: If the credit score range is 300 to 850, the highest credit score possible is 850, although any score of 720 or higher is typically considered “excellent” and may generally afford you a lender’s most favorable credit terms.